Spotted Lanternfly (Lycorma delicatula)

 Spotted lanternfly (SLF; Lycorma delicatula) is planthopper native to Southeastern Asia that has become an invasive insect pest in the United States.
 Its first known North American establishment was in Berks County, Pennsylvania, U.S.A. in September 2014, but it is likely this species was first introduced in 2012.
 SLF has yet to be detected in Canada.

-The adult insect feeds primarily on the invasive tree-of-heaven (Ailanthus altissima), although nymphs are known to feed on a wide range of native hardwood and fruit trees.
-Grapevines are a preferred host of SLF, which feed in large swarms.
+While the invasive tree-of-heaven (Ailanthus altissima) is a preferred plant host, SLF is known to feed on a wide range of native hardwood and fruit trees.
+Grapevines are particularly vulnerable to SLF, which feed on them in large swarms.
 Currently, intense management efforts are underway in parts of the U.S. with a focus on public awareness, detection surveys, and eradication.
 If this species spreads to Canada, it could be a formidable threat to various industries and the economy, in particular the horticulture, tender fruit and grape product industries.

 Quick Tips: